The world's largest landlocked country, Kazakhstan is also the largest global producer of uranium ore.

-Kyrgyzstan is the country farthest from any ocean in the world and 90% of its territory is covered by mountains.
+Kyrgyzstan is the country farthest from any ocean in the world and the world's third most mountainous country.

 With the fourth-largest natural gas reserves globally, Turkmenistan also operates one of the longest irrigation canals in the world.

-One of the world's only two double-landlocked countries, Uzbekistan is the second most populous country in the entire region.
+One of the world's only two double-landlocked countries, Uzbekistan is home to world's fourth largest gold producer.

 Armenia's capital Yerevan is one of the world’s oldest continuously inhabited cities, dating back to 8th century BC.

-The birthplace of winemaking, Georgia connects the continent's plains with the Black Sea and Mediterranean maritime routes.
+The birthplace of winemaking, Georgia connects continental plains with the Black Sea maritime route to the Mediterranean.

-Moldova has one of the oldest wine traditions and owns the world's largest underground wine cellar.
+Moldova is the world's leader in vineyards area per capita and home to the world's largest underground wine cellar.

 A world-leading exporter of food products, Ukraine possesses about 25% of the world’s most fertile black soil.